 So, in this article, we will show you what to do if you can’t leave the Odin mode by following the on-screen prompts.

-Also Read: How to Get Out Recovery Mode on Android >
+Also Read: How to Fix Android Stuck in Recovery Mode >

 The failures of the Odin software are not uncommon on Samsung phones, as the issue usually occurs when you enter the device’s Download mode.
 You can enter this mode by holding the Power, Home, and Volume Down buttons simultaneously.
 Once you enter the Samsung Odin Mode, you will be asked if you want to continue and flash a new ROM or firmware onto the device or exit the mode.
 You can navigate through this mode using the Volume Up and Volume Down buttons.